zkutalik/ssimp_software/README.md

 ### Automatic download
 [//]: -------------------------------
-By running `ssimp` with a special argument - `1KG/SUPER-POP` - assigned to the reference panel option, it will automatically download 1000 genomes reference panel and use the specified super population for imputation.
+By running `ssimp` with a special argument - `1KG/[SUPERPOP]` - assigned to the reference panel option, it will automatically download 1000 genomes reference panel and use the specified super population for imputation. `[SUPERPOP]` is any of the following: AFR, AMR, EAS, EUR, SAS.

 Make sure that:
 1) you have `wget` installed and